Меню:

 Unit testing in C++ & Boost.Test

-Boost.Test provides following functionality:
+Boost.Test has following features:

 In this text we'll use "automatic" tests as examples, and you can read about manual test registration in Boost.Test documentation.

-Usually, code, written for Boost.Test, consists from several objects:
+Usually, code written for Boost.Test, consists from several objects:

 Tests with automatic registration